 There are two major types of sump pumps: pedestal (above ground) and submersible.
 Their power usually varies between 1/4 and 1 horsepower.

 The pedestal pumps have their motors mounted on a shaft outside the sump basin.
-The vertical design is meant to allow floating and adjustment for specific on/off points.
+The vertical design is meant to allow easy access to the motor and simple adjustment for specific on/off points.
 These pumps are ideal for sump pits of 10 inches or less.
-They are economical, able to operate between 5 and 15 years, but they require positioning in such a way as to avoid the submerging or the motor.
+They are economical and are able to operate between 5 and 15 years, but they require positioning in such a way as to avoid the submerging or the motor or getting it wet.

-The submersible pumps on the other hand have their motor sealed in the sump basin, allowing them to be installed underwater.
+The submersible pumps on the other hand have their motor sealed in it’s case and sunk to the bottom of the sump basin, meaning they are meant to be installed underwater.
 They are quieter and safer – thus more appropriate for families with children; they are perfect for installment in finished basements and are able to operate up to 25 – 30 years.

-Both types of sump pumps have 6 major components:
+Both types of sump pump systems have six major components:

 Backup sump pumps can be powered by batteries or by municipal water pressure.
-They are connected to the primary pump and they turn on when the latter fails.
-It is important that they have a light or sound alert system, so that you will be alerted in case anything goes wrong.
+They are connected to the primary pump and they turn on when the main pump fails.
+It is important to install a light or sound alert system if your backup does not already have one so that you can be alerted in case anything goes wrong with the main pump.